mhjacks/ansible-pattern-theory/README.md

 likely create credential types and credentials in the AAP instance, and use that as our authoritative secret store.
 There is also the possibility of having an early pattern that will include IdM, which might also be a useful mechanism for handling and managing certificate secrets, and possibly others.

+### Software Bill of Materials (SBOM) Considerations

+* The framework should provide guidance on how to determine whether code lives in the GitOps repository or in Automation Hub, since both options are possible with Ansible-based GitOps.

+* The framework should provide guidance on how to declare code dependencies for the framework.
+(For CI/CD systems, there is benefit to having "open" dependency declarations, since testing new builds of new roles and collections can indicate regressions; however, running open dependencies in production can lead to surprises and possibly regressions.)